andreChmielewski/S5-EOL/README.md

 Your friend has written you for help with writing their Java program.
 They want to know how they can start using large amounts of data without having too many variables.
 You, of course, have recommended using arrays.
 Record a video where you recommend arrays to your friend and explain how to use them.
 See the complete criteria below for more details.

 ## ✅ Completion Criteria

+Before you start, complete the following steps:
+- [ ] import the project into your IDE,
+- [ ] read over the assignment's grading rubric on Canvas,
+- [ ] accept the Academic Honesty Guidelines in 'worksCited.md',
+- [ ] make your first commit to your GitHub project.

 The video should be addressed to a friend advising them on how to use arrays to solve the problem of storing and accessing large amount of data in their coding project.
 The EOL should answer the following:

 - [ ] What are arrays and how are they useful?